 1) Heat the oven to 200C/fanC180/gas 6.

-2) Peel the pears, slice them length-wise into quarters, remove core and cut each quarter in three slices.
+2) Peel the pears, slice them length-wise into quarters, remove the core and cut each quarter into three slices.

 3) Glaze pears over medium heat in a large frying pan with melted butter.